St. Hilary’s Day Care Centre PROGRAM STATEMENT

 Gross Motor Activities

-As required by the ministry we at St. Hilary’s stick to the guideline that every child be taken out-of doors for two hours each day through-out the year, except during inclement weather.
+As required by the Ministry we at St. Hilary’s stick to the guideline that every child be taken outdoors for two hours each day through-out the year, except during inclement weather.
 Exposure to the open air is a powerful remedy against long-term or recurrent infections, also a time when a child has the opportunity to improve his/her gross motor skills that are a very important part of a child’s development.
 All children are encouraged to participate in the entire outdoor/gross motor program.

-It is during inclement weather that we feel very lucky to have a large indoor space that we use as a gym.
-The staff, along with management, have devised a schedule allowing every age group to have sufficient time in the gym on days when the weather is bad.
-Teachers make sure to set up the gym with a variety of gross motor toys and activities that will engage the children and keep motivate them to participate.
+The staff, along with management, have devised a schedule allowing every age group to have sufficient indoor gross motor time on days when the weather is bad.
+Teachers make sure to set up the classrooms with a variety of gross motor toys and activities that will engage the children and keep them motivated to participate.

 Outdoor Play

 Our beautiful playground is divided into two large sections allowing older and younger age groups to have their own space to play safely.
-The Preschoolers share their play space with 4 or 5 senior toddlers (depending on age appropriateness) while the rest of the Senior Toddlers share the other space with younger toddlers.
-The infants use the playground as well as go on walks in triple strollers.
-Each of the playgrounds have varied terrain, climbers and sandboxes allowing for a range of movement and gross motor exposure.
-In addition to this teachers plan the outdoor curriculum based on observations and put out toys for the children to play with based on their interest.
+At times the preschoolers share their play space with senior toddlers depending on age appropriateness.
+While the toddlers share their space with the older infants.
+Younger infants also go on stroller walks throughout the day.
+The playgrounds have a varied terrain, climbers and sandboxes allowing for a range of movement and gross motor exposure.
+In addition to this, teachers plan the outdoor curriculum based on observations and put out toys for the children to play with based on their interest.

 We have a separate selection of indoor and outdoor toys that we circulate from time to time based on children’s interests.
-We also follow safety and cleaning checklists for both indoor and outdoor play areas and the toys that we take very seriously.
+We also follow safety and cleaning protocols for both indoor and outdoor toys and play areas that we take very seriously.
+The children will be outside twice everyday weather permitting.
+Weather permitting means the absence of severe weather conditions.

 Communication with Parents /Parental Involvement